jonathanlocke/jonathanlocke.github.io/published/logging.md

         }
     }

-And typical usage looks like this:
+Usage looks like this:

     private static final Logger LOGGER = LoggerFactory.newLogger();

 By default, *LoggerFactory* returns instances of *LogServiceLogger*.
 This logger parses the KIVAKIT_LOG system property and uses *LogServiceLoader* to dynamically load and configure implementations of the *Log* service provider interface (SPI).
 Logs are discovered and loaded with Java's *ServiceLoader* class.
-Once *LogServiceLogger* has loaded and configured its *Log*s, it proceeds to forward any messages it receives via *log(Message)* to each log in turn.
+Once *LogServiceLogger* has loaded and configured its *Log*s, it forwards any messages it receives to each.

-A few *Log* implementations are included in KivaKit (and it's very easy to implement new ones):
+A few *Log* implementations are included in KivaKit, and it's very easy to implement new ones:

 * *ConsoleLog*
 * *EmailLog*